Who (might have) met whom

 • 1864 - 1909: Hermann Minkowski icon

-Hermann Minkowski (22/6/1864 - 12/1/1909) was a mathematician described variously as German, Polish, Lithuanian-German, or Russian, known for Minkowski diagram and Minkowski space.
+Hermann Minkowski (22/6/1864 - 12/1/1909) was a mathematician described variously as German, Polish, Lithuanian-German, or Russian, known for Minkowski content and work on the Diophantine approximations.

 • 1864 - 1949: Richard Strauss icon